duckdblabs/duckdb-aflplusplus/README.md

 Fuzzing with AFL++ is a multi-step process
 (also see [fuzzing_in_depth](https://github.com/AFLplusplus/AFLplusplus/blob/stable/docs/fuzzing_in_depth.md#a-selecting-the-best-afl-compiler-for-instrumenting-the-target)):
 1. Create a **target executable** by compiling the duckdb library with the `afl-clang-fast++` compiler.
 The duckdb libaray is included by a main function that specifically executes the functions that need to be tested.
 2. Provide an **input corpus** with typical inputs.
 E.g. all kinds of valid and invalid csv, json and parquet data.
+The corpus for duckdb storage files is created by script `create_duckdb_file_corpus.sh`.
 3. **Fuzzing itself**. `afl++` will call the executable with various inputs based on the corpus to see if it can make it crash
 4. **Evaluate the fuzz outputs.** Many inputs will be invalid, and are supposed to give a gracefull error.
 Inputs that result in a crash, however indicate that there is a bug.
 These crash cases need to be evaluated to see if they are reproducible outside the fuzzer.